-Performance Series® K–2 Reading and Mathematics Foundations assessments are aligned to a set of skills, which were developed specifically for the Common Core State Standards (CCSS), and involved a review of standards documents from state and national organizations including: the National Assessment of Educational Progress (NAEP), the National Reading Panel (NRP), the National Council of Teachers of English (NCTE), the International Reading Association (IRA), and the National Council of Teachers of Mathematics (NCTM).
-This review included unpacking the Common Core State Standards--identifying at a more granular level what students will know and be able to do when they have mastered the standard.
+Performance Series K–2 Reading and Mathematics Foundations assessments are aligned to a set of skills, which were developed specifically for the Common Core State Standards (CCSS), and involved a review of standards documents from state and national organizations including: the National Assessment of Educational Progress (NAEP), the National Reading Panel (NRP), the National Council of Teachers of English (NCTE), the International Literacy Association (ILA; formerly the International Reading Association), and the National Council of Teachers of Mathematics (NCTM).
+This review included unpacking the Common Core State Standards–identifying at a more granular level what students will know and be able to do when they have mastered the standard.

 The Common Core English language arts standards for grades K, 1, and 2 address the early reading skills which prepare students for complex reading comprehension at higher grade levels where there is a greater emphasis on critical thinking skills.
 Reading units included in the K-2 Reading Foundations assessments include phonological awareness, phonics, text comprehension, and vocabulary.

 The Common Core mathematics standards include important mathematical practices which also emphasize critical thinking skills in the early grades.
 Math units included in the K-2 Mathematics Foundations assessments include geometry, data analysis and probability, algebra, measurement, and numbers and operations.